Smartphone-Companions/ESP32-ANCS-Notifications/README.md

 ### Using Arduino Library Manager

-From Arduino IDE, go to menu Sketch -> Include Library -> Manage Libraries...
+From Arduino IDE, go to menu *Sketch -> Include Library -> Manage Libraries...*
-In Library Manager Window, search "ANCS" in the search form then select "ESP32 BLE ANCS Notifications" Click "Install" button.
+In Library Manager Window, search *"ANCS"* in the search form then select *"ESP32 BLE ANCS Notifications"* Click *"Install"* button.

 ### Manual installation

-Download zip file from this repository by selecting Clone or download dropdown at the top of repository, select Download ZIP From Arduino IDE, select menu Sketch -> Include Library -> Add .ZIP Library....
+Download zip file from this repository by selecting *"Clone or download"* dropdown at the top of repository, select *"Download ZIP"*
+From Arduino IDE, select menu *Sketch -> Include Library -> Add .ZIP Library...*

 Or use git:
  ```